hayk-dan/book-list/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+### JSON Server
+The project uses `json-server` to mock a backend for book data.
+You can start the mock API server with the following command: `npm run start:server`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.